 So you’ve decided you want to spend more time hiking and backpacking this summer.
 That’s awesome!
 Getting out into the backcountry is seriously one of the most rewarding things you can do.
-Though it’s dawned on you these last couple of weeks that you need to get your butt into gear if you’re going to be fit enough and prepared for summer adventures… amirite?
-You’ve come to the right place then because we are going to cover everything you need to know to prep for hiking and backpacking trips.
+Though maybe it’s dawned on you these last couple of weeks that you need to get your butt into gear if you’re going to be fit enough and prepared for summer adventures… amirite?
+You’ve come to the right place because we are going to cover everything you need to know to prep for hiking and backpacking trips.

 Disclaimer: This blog post is in collaboration with Backcountry.com and features some affiliate links.
 This means I get a small commission if you make a purchase (at no extra cost to you).
 Use code RENEE15 to get 15% off your first Backcountry order (some exclusions apply).
 You can also learn more about my affiliate policy here.
 Thank you for the support!